-Yes, your results will be shared with your doctors to help with your clinical care.
-We may also share information about your pregnancy and the test results to help with future medical research.
+Yes, the test results will be shared for clinical care of your partner's pregnancy.
+We may also share information about the test results to help with future medical research.

 Clinical: The exome sequencing test is a clinical test.
-This means that the results will be placed in your medical record and, if the testing is not completed until after you deliver, in your child's medical record.
-Doctors, nurses, and others carrying for you and your baby will have access to results.
+This means that the results will be placed in your partner's medical record and, in rare cases when testing is completed after delivery, your child's medical record.
+Doctors, nurses, and others carrying for your baby will have access to results.
+Test results will only be put into your medical record if we find a genetic difference in the fetus that is also found in you.

-Also, limited information about your test results may be placed in a genetic laboratory resource run by the National Institutes of Health, a U.S. government health agency.
+Also, limited information about your or your partner's test results may be placed in a genetic laboratory resource run by the National Institutes of Health, a U.S. government health agency.
 Sharing genetic information in this way helps doctors to look at many people's test results.
 This allows them to understand genetic differences more fully and may help them develop new treatments or forms of prevention.
 If you decide to participate in the study, this sharing is required.
+Every effort is made to keep your identity private as much as possible.